-If the recipient is logged in to their mail client, an empty email will pop up with the pre-filled “To:” field.
+If the recipient is logged in to their mail client, an empty new message window will pop up with the pre-filled “To:” field.
 Here’s a Gmail example:

 Okay, that was easy to set up.
 But the email above is still quite empty and it will take some effort from a customer to populate and send it.
 Chances are, they’ll change their mind in the process and you really want to give away all those bitcoins you were diligently digging.
 Luckily, pre-filling a “To:’ field is just the start.

-To automatically add a subject line, insert it after the ‘subject’ parameter, as in the example below.
+To automatically add a text in the subject field, insert it after the ‘subject’ parameter, as in the example below.

 Chances are you want to pre-populate the email body as well.
 For that, you’ll use the ‘body’ parameter (surprise surprise).

 This looks a bit ugly already as, on top of ‘%20’ for separating words, you may also need to separate lines.
 Use the ‘%0D%0A’ tag for this purpose.